-1.3 If the risk is determined to be unacceptable then management action is required to reduce the risk of localised concentrations of effort (i.e. TACC, trip limits, spatial closures).
+1.3 If the risk is determined to be unacceptable, then management action will be implemented to reduce the risk of localised concentrations of effort (i.e. spatial closures or trip limit).

 OR

 1.4 If the risk is determined to be acceptable, then no management action is required.